PubInv/Ox/README.md

 > pio run -e native && ./.pio/build/native/program

+We are currently creating the [RibbonFish](https://github.com/PubInv/NASA-COG/blob/develop/RibbonFish.md) proof-of-concept.

+This can be run on a Due by executing:

+> make pio-run-due_ribbonfish

+As this develops, it will use a specific Due hardware configuration, please see the [documentation](https://github.com/PubInv/NASA-COG/blob/develop/RibbonFish.md) for details to build your own.

 ## Plans for week of July 11th, 2022

 Our initial plan is to get the naitve code to run a "hello, world" version